 That’s mainly because sugar activates the feel-good hormone dopamine, which motivates our brain to repeat its consumption .
 Another reason: the fascinating concept of ‘dessert stomach’, where sugar stimulates the stomach to expand by tricking our brain into thinking we have space for more food [11, 12]!

-Now what can we do to avoid it?
+Now, what can we do to avoid the dessert?

 It’s said that a good way to help break your old habits is to create new ones.
 Whenever there’s an urge to eat extra sweets, we can try removing the temptation by changing our environment - for example, sitting in a different room, going for a walk, or even reading a book and letting our imagination fly [13, 14].